manpagez: man pages & more

 OpenVMS Alpha v7.3-1 and later and all version of OpenVMS I64 support

-case sensitivity as a process setting (see "SET PROCESS
+case sensitivity as a process setting (see

-/CASE_LOOKUP=SENSITIVE").
-Perl does not currently support case
+"SET PROCESS /CASE_LOOKUP=SENSITIVE").
+Perl does not currently support

-not the $^O variable.
+state, and not the $^O variable.

 Symbolic Links